 In 2018-19, she worked to track and combat repeated overstays of jail sentences of detainees in the Southern District of California (over thirty detainees collectively spent over two-hundred days in custody when they should have been released).
 Her work led local officials to reevaluate how they tracked and monitored who should be in custody and who should be free.
 Ms. McKenzie shared the benefit of this experience in training and supervising attorneys at the Federal Defenders’ office, and she spearheaded the office’s attorney recruitment and hiring efforts from 2006-19.

 Ms. McKenzie graduated from Stanford Law School with distinction in 2000 and received her undergraduate degree from Smith College in 1996 magna cum laude.
-Her current practice focuses on mass torts, civil rights, and federal criminal defense.
-Her current practice focuses on mass torts, civil rights, and federal criminal defense.
+Her current practice focuses on civil rights and federal criminal defense.

 Japanese American Bar Association